How to Wash New Towels to Stop Shedding: 10 Tips & Tricks

 The good news is that, in both cases, there are a few simple tips and tricks that can help stop your towels from shedding.

-1. Put towels through a no-heat dryer cycle.
-High heat sets the coating, so make sure to choose a no-heat or low-heat setting like an air fluff cycle.
-Because the goal is to shake off as much of the lint as possible, start by shaking the towels out vigorously; then, put them in the dryer and run it.
+1. Dry on low or use the air fluff setting.
+Before washing, you can put your towels through a no-heat or low-heat dryer cycle like air fluff.
+This helps loosen extra lint without setting the coating with heat.
+Be sure to clean out the lint trap before and after.
+Shake towels out well in between.
 Make sure the lint trap is completely clean.
 Clean it out when the cycle has run, and shake the towels again.
 If lint continues to fall off, do it a second time.
 Remember to use no heat, if possible.
 Skip the dryer sheets — they will only add more of a coating to the towels.

 2. Wash towels with white vinegar.
 Following the air fluff cycle, wash your towels with 1 cup of white vinegar; no other kind of vinegar will be appropriate for this purpose.
 Skip all other detergents, especially fabric softener.
 The vinegar will be enough to do the trick.
 Wash the towels on their own, in a separate load from the rest of your laundry.
 Repeat this process every month to help your towels stay soft.